For the Purrbabies

 Once you’re at the vet, there are certain things that pet parents can expect.

 Oral issues, such as periodontal disease, tooth decay, or mouth injuries, are usually the cause of excessive drooling.
 It can also be a response to stress, nausea or underlying health conditions like liver disease or respiratory infection.
-Lastly, certain toxins, like certain plants and chemicals, can cause excessive drooling if ingested by cats.
+Lastly, certain toxins, like certain plants and chemicals, can cause excessive drooling and other symptoms like vomiting if ingested.

 No specific breed of cats is more prone to drooling.
 Any breed can start drooling excessively due to a range of reasons including dental problems, nausea, or certain neurological conditions.